alexey-lapin/spring-boot-admin-prometheus-service-discovery/src/README.md

 | registry |     | ✔   | ✔   |
 | web      | ✔   | ✔   | ✔   |

 ## Usage

 ### As a library

+The library is based on Spring Boot and reactive stack (Reactor).

-1. Add dependency
+1. Add the `sbapsd-server` dependency

 ```kotlin
 implementation("com.github.alexey-lapin.sbapsd:sbapsd-server:@version@")
 ```

 ```xml

 <dependency>
     <groupId>com.github.alexey-lapin.sbapsd</groupId>
     <artifactId>sbapsd-server</artifactId>
     <version>@version@</version>
 </dependency>
 ```

+It is also necessary to have spring web stack on classpath e.g. org.springframework.boot:spring-boot-starter-webflux or org.springframework.boot:spring-boot-starter-web

 2. Put the `@EnableAdminServerServiceDiscovery` annotation
 3. Add config props - see Configuration section
 4. Customize autoconfigured beans if necessary (see `ServiceDiscoveryAutoConfiguration` class)

 ### As a standalone app

 Grab a jar from
 the [releases page](https://github.com/alexey-lapin/spring-boot-admin-prometheus-service-discovery/releases/latest):